toplog/toplog.github.io/_posts/2014-11-18-userStory.markdown

 ---
 ## User Story: "Can't log in"

-As CTO / Dev Manager / Cheif "put out the fire" person, I used to get a lot of these:
+As CTO / Dev Manager / Chief "put out the fire" person, I used to get a lot of these:

 "Websites slow" or "Can't login" or "my run failed" (we deal with data analytics).
 And you can guess the first thing I do is go look, then, I dig into the logs... and I find this....